mjaniec2013/TerminologyExtractor/README.md

-# Automatic Extraction and Representation of Cognitive Science Terminology
+# Automatic Extraction and Representation of Scientific Terminology
 Final project for *Introduction to Computer Programming with Python* class (year 2022/23).

 ## Table of Contents